scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 ~~~
 {: #figure-6 title="PCB Top-Level Message Format"}

-Each PCB MUST consists of at least:
+Each PCB MUST consist of at least:

 - An information field with an identifier and a timestamp.
 - Entries of all ASes on the path segment represented by this PCB.